rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 ### Verify the Ubuntu Version

-If you want to verify the version of Ubuntu you using run:
+While  not technically necessary, you can verify the version of Ubuntu you have installed with:

 ```bash linenums="1" hl_lines="1"
 cat /etc/os-release